bm2-lab/STAMP/README.md

 ```
 The example *.h5ad data file has three distinct layers, namely 'level1', 'level2', and 'level3'.
 The 'level1' layer is a binary matrix, where '0' represents non-differentially expressed genes (non-DEGs) and '1' indicates differentially expressed genes (DEGs).
 Similarly, 'level2' is another binary matrix, denoting down-regulated genes with '0' and up-regulated genes with '1'.
 Lastly, the 'level3' layer is a matrix that quantifies the magnitude of gene expression changes.
 ## Core API interface for model training
-Using this API, you can
-(1) Reproduce the results in our paper
-(2) Train and test STAMP on your own perturbation datasets using a few lines of code.
+Using this API, you can train and test STAMP on your own perturbation datasets using a few lines of code.
 ```python
 from stamp import STAMP, load_config import scanpy as sc